Herredm1/MoneySpent/README.md

 To start the program:

-1. in Terminal type python3 amazon.py ot py amazon.py
+1. in Terminal type python3 amazon.py or py amazon.py

 What data does it show: